hechtflorian/visual-anomaly-detection/README.md

-# Visual Anomaly Detection Benchmark with Industrial Images
+# Anomaly Detection Benchmark with Industrial Images

 This is a simple industrial benchmark to study unsupervised anomaly detection models using Anomalib.
 The model performance is evaluated in terms of accuracy and efficiency, focusing on the classification task.